SteveLTN/https-portal/README.md

 ### Hybrid Setup with Non-Dockerized Apps

-Web applications that run directly on the host machine instead of in Docker containers are available at `dockerhost`.
+Web applications that run directly on the host machine instead of in Docker containers are available at `host.docker.internal`.
+It also works with *Docker for Mac* and *Docker for Windows*.

 For instance, if an application accepts HTTP requests on port 8080 of the host machine, you can start HTTPS-PORTAL by: